kimberleehowley/much-ado-about-algorithms/sort_algorithms/bubble_sort/bubble_sort.md

 #### When should I use it?
 Bubble sort has a really bad reputation!
 But, since it's easy to understand, if you don't care about timing, or, you have a very small data set, it could be useful...maybe.

+#### In practice
+Look at the bubble_sort.py file for an example of a bubble sort implementation.
+In your terminal, you can cd into bubble_sort and run `python bubble_sort.py` to test out the algorithm.